keithrbennett/rexe/README.md

 ### Input Formats

-Rexe can parse your input in any of several formats if you like.
+rexe can parse your input in any of several formats if you like.
 You would request this in the _input format_ (`-i`) option.
 Legal values are: